AustinmJoseph/Users-Group-Policy-Account-Management/README.md

 <h2> Creating Users </h2>

 Now that we have the set up done lets creat those users.
 First lets log into DC-1 and open powershell_ise as administrator.
 Go to new script and paste the [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) I chose to do 10 employees for this lab and kept the password the same.
 Go under ADUC go to _EMPLOYEES and you can see the random ones that were made.
 Choose one of them to log into Client-1 to make sure it works.

+Now that the setup is complete, let’s create the users.

+First, log into DC-1 and open PowerShell ISE as an administrator.
+Click on New Script and paste the [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
+For this lab, I created 10 employees and kept the password the same.

+Next, open Active Directory Users and Computers (ADUC), navigate to _EMPLOYEES, and you should see the randomly generated users.
+Choose one of them and log into Client-1 to verify that it works.

 ![ade4](https://github.com/user-attachments/assets/5e76d72e-5158-4805-9ee2-e78872c213c1)
 ![a5](https://github.com/user-attachments/assets/2d3e4d7f-f8af-4788-b0dd-e5811bcdfa5f)